kasperkamperman/Particle-DotStar/README.md

 The original library takes about 800us for 128 leds (hardware SPI), so this saves about 1ms.
 800us is still very fast, so beginners better might use the original library.

+People that start out with LEDs can better use the FastLED library which has better support, more functionality and other awesomeness: [FastLED] (http://fastled.io).

 This fork has several changes.

 SPI.transfer was modified in order to support build in DMA.
 This transfers